-If the printer has difficulty automatically detecting the media type and auto-calibrating, see Manual Calibration on page 92 to perform an extensive calibration.
+If the printer has difficulty automatically detecting the media type and auto-calibrating, see Manual Calibration on page 70 to perform an extensive calibration.
 It includes a printed graph of sensor operation for your media.
-This method disables the printer's automatic media sensing capability until the printer's default parameters are reset to the factory defaults with the four flash Feed button mode.
-See the Feed Button Modes on page 96 for more details.
+This method disables the printer's automatic media sensing capability until the printer's default parameters are reset to the factory defaults.

-The automatic media calibration can be modified, turned on or turned off to meet your needs.
-Sometimes print job conditions require that the printer use all the media on a roll.
+The automatic media calibration normally used in other G-Series printers has been turned off from the factory.
 The two automatic media conditions, power up with media loaded and closing the printer with power on, can be controlled individually with the ZPL Media Feed command, ^MF.
 The feed action discussed in the ZPL programmers guide for the ^MF command is primarily for automatic media sensing and calibration.
 The automatic media calibration that controls the dynamic media (label to label) calibration is the ^XS command.
 If multiple media types of different lengths, material or detection methods (web/gap, black mark, notches or continuous) are used, you should not change these settings.

 The media calibration and detection process can also be refined to match the media type loaded into the printer.
 Use the ZPL Media Tracking command (^MN) to set the media type.
 Sometimes the printer can detect preprinted media as the gap between labels or the liner backing with print as a black marks.
-If the ^MN parameter for continuous media is set, then the print does not preform the automatic calibration.
+If the MN parameter for continuous media is set, then the print does not preform the automatic calibration.
 The ^MN command also includes an automatic calibration parameter (^MNA) to return the printer to its default setting to automatically detect all media types.